 The enactment of the Constitutional Charter of Serbia and Montenegro in February 2003 resulted in a loose confederation whose prerogatives were never clearly articulated.
 In May 2006, Montenegro held a referendum on independence, and one year after adopted a new Constitution.
 Following the referendum, the Union of Serbia and Montenegro gave way to two fully independent states.
 This Note covers the legal framework governing non-governmental organizations (NGOs) in Montenegro; a separate Note covers Serbia.

 Other not-for-profit legal forms, which are outside the scope of this Note because of their limited relevance for U.S. grantmakers, include political parties, trade unions, chambers of commerce and cooperatives.

 The Income Tax Laws generally exempt NGOs from taxation on grants, donations, membership dues, and non-economic sources of income.
-Profits from related and unrelated economic activities are exempt up to €4,000 $5,500), provided that certain conditions are satisfied.
+Profits from related and unrelated economic activities are exempt up to €4,000 (approximately $5,500), provided that certain conditions are satisfied.
 If an NGO’s profits exceed €4,000, the NGO is obliged to register to carry out commercial activities, unless the profit it generates is below 20 percent of the operational budget of the NGO for that year.

 There are limited incentives for philanthropy as the concept of “public benefit” status in tax law is not well developed.